carlo-monti/Sx4/readme.md

 ## What is it

 Sx4 is a musical making system designed to exploit the power of a quadraphonic speaker setting.
 It is a kind of a framework: it is componed of many modules that can save presets globally and that can also be controlled via OSC.
 The modules are fully built instruments.
 You can think of it this way: Sx4 can be used to build a fixed instrument set (i.e. two subtractive synths, one fm synth, two sequencers, etc.) and use it to make songs that can be saved and recalled.
+This project, so far, consist of the following modules:

+* **melodic_seq**: is a melodic sequence generator.
+It can generate a random sequence of (max) 32 steps that can be varied througout the performance.

+* **chords_seq**: is a chord sequence generator.
+It can generate a chord sequence of (max) 8 bars, add pattern and traspositions.

+* **brds_synth**: is a polyphonic subtractive synth based on the Mutable Instruments Beards oscillator and on the Rings resonator.

+* **fm_synth**: is a polyphonic phase modulation synth: a clone of the DX7.

+* **drum_machine**: is a 4 tracks sample based drum machine with a Kaoss Pad style xy effect.

+* **quad_effects**: is a fx chain that includes: chorus, phaser, flanger, delays, granulator (M.I.
+Clouds) and reverbs.

 ## Structure